deeexcee-io/AI-Report-Assistant/README.md

 ## Is it well built?

 Doubtful, I have minimal developer experience.
-This was done to server a purpose and to improve my python understanding.
+This was done to serve a purpose and to improve my python understanding.
 If you have any issues with the code feel free to re-write it.

 ## TODO